aliyigitbireroglu/flutter-peek-and-pop/README.md

 ///which uses the [background] key.
 As a result, the Peek & Pop process is now up to 4x more fluent.
 ```

-TL;DR: Wrap your root CupertinoApp/MaterialApp in a RepaintBoundary widget and use the background key from 'misc.dart'.
+TL;DR: Wrap your root CupertinoApp/MaterialApp in a RepaintBoundary widget and use the background key from "misc.dart".
 This is required for the new
 optimised blur effect algorithm.

-Then start using the PeekAndPopController widgets with your parameters!
+Then start using the PeekAndPopController widget with your parameters!
 This widget is highly customisable so I **STRONGLY** recommend that you
 read the documentation for each file provided by this package for making full use of the capabilities.

 ## Notes
 I started using and learning Flutter only some weeks ago so this package might have some parts that don't make sense,